• Skip to primary navigation

 Vegan mac and cheese in a baking dish.

-Baking dish with vegan mac and cheese with a breadcrumb topping before baking.
+Baking dish with vegan mac and cheese topped with breadcrumbs before baking.

-Baking dish with vegan mac and cheese with a breadcrumb topping after baking.
+Baking dish with baked vegan mac and cheese topped with breadcrumbs.

 💭 Expert tips